teekize/teekize/README.md

 <!--
 **teekize/teekize** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-- 🔭 I love making REST APIs.
+- 🔭 I love making and consuming REST APIs.
 - 🌱 I’m currently learning webRTC and some browser APIS.
 - 👯 I’m looking to collaborate on anything that you have, I would not mind open source.
 - 💬 Ask me about React , NodeJs, Python, WebRTC,Javascript and REST APIs.